Japanese Citypop Landscapes via Style Transfer

 With the training data prepared, I used Kohya’s GUI to generate the LoRA.
 After considerable experimentation, the following settings worked best:

-With 40 training images, 20 repeats, a batch size of 1, and 15 epochs (saving a checkpoint at each epoch) I trained for a total of 12,000 steps (with a checkpoint saved every 800 steps).
+With 40 training images, 20 repeats, a batch size of 1, and 15 epochs, I trained for a total of 12,000 steps and saved a checkpoint every 800 steps.
 This gave a wide cross-section of checkpoints with varying degrees of training.
-It is not necessarily the case that more training produces a better result, overtraining is always a risk.
+More training does not necessarily produce a better result; overtraining is always a risk.

-Once I had the 15 epochs, I determined which one worked best.
+Once I had the 15 checkpoints, I determined which one worked best.
 To do this I generated a grid of test images using the prompting style developed earlier:

 an acrylic painting on canvas of an alaskan winter wilderness scene, frozen river in a forest with snow covered evergreens, denali in background, bright sunny day, cold, masterpiece, flat application, minimal brushwork, Flat color blocks, sharp clean lines, vibrant pastels, retro 80s aesthetic, acrylic look, no brush marks, graphic quality, stylized architecture, exaggerated shadows, pop art influence, art deco elements, clear composition, japanese citypop style